You wanna know what’s so good about this easy, sweet potato with chickpeas in a coconut sauce recipe?

 Bring to the boil and simmer for about 10 minutes or until the veggies are beginning to soften but not yet cooked through.

-Pour in a jar of chickpeas, handful of cashews and a tin of coconut milk, stir and check the salt level.
+Pour in your cooked chickpeas/jar of chickpeas, handful of cashews and a tin of coconut milk, stir and check the salt level.

 Leave to simmer until everything is soft through.